mvdnbrk/laravel-postmark-webhooks/README.md

 Go to `settings` > `webhooks` > `add webbook`.

 This package will register a route where Postmark can post their webhooks to: `/api/webhooks/postmark`.

 Fill in your webhook URL: `https://<your-domain.com>/api/webhooks/postmark`
-Pick the events Postmark should send to you.
+Pick the events Postmark should send to you and save the webhook.
-Save the webhook and you are ready to receive webhook notifications from Postmark!
+You are ready to receive webhook notifications from Postmark!

 ## Protection of your webhook